 Kids’ Adventure Club provides before and after school childcare throughout the school year and during non-school days in the Corning-Painted Post School District’s six elementary school buildings.

 These services provide counseling, assessment, group therapy, and family therapy for children, adolescents, and adults through individualized therapy or Employee and Student Assistance programs.
-Additionally, programs include home and community-based services for children and their families to improve overall health and quality of life.

 Clinical Associates, a professional service of Pathways, Inc. provides a comprehensive Employee Assistance Program (EAP), Student Assistance Program (SAP), and individualized counseling and therapy for people of all ages and stages of life.